 - observation

 - discussion

 - photographs

 - written responses, reports, check-ups, jotters and meetings with the Senior Leadership Team to discuss pupils' progress

 - · children's own self and peer assessment

-- · pupils' profiles
+- pupils' profiles

 - pupil plans

 - recording by film

 - "snapshots" of your child's current work, shared each term

-Literacy, Numeracy and all aspects of Health and Wellbeing will feature across learning and are the responsibility of all practitioners.
-Therefore, these areas have been given increased emphasis within the South Lanarkshire Council primary report.
+Literacy, Numeracy and all aspects of Health and Wellbeing will feature across all learning and are the responsibility of all practitioners.
+Therefore, these areas have been given increased emphasis within the Progress and Achievement primary report.